Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 ✔️ Popayan

-Popayan is another one of the lesser traveled destinations in Colombia but this major religious center is also one of the safest places to travel to in Colombia.
+Popayan is another one of the lesser-traveled destinations in Colombia, but this major religious center is also one of the safest places to travel to in Colombia.

 ✔️ San Agustin

-History fans will love the town of San Agustin which has archeological sites predating the Incas in Peru.
+History fans will love the town of San Agustin, which has archeological sites predating the Incas in Peru.

-It has become a popular tourist destination so it is generally very safe and even has a number of vegan or vegetarian restaurants because of all the foreign visitors.
+It has become a popular tourist destination, so it is generally very safe and even has a number of vegan or vegetarian restaurants because of all the foreign visitors.

 ✔️ The island of San Andres and Providencia

-It is still part of Colombia and you can fly there from Bogota in about two hours, Medellin in under two hours, and Cartagena in just over an hour.
+It is still part of Colombia, and you can fly there from Bogota in about two hours, Medellin in under two hours, and Cartagena in just over an hour.

-✔️ Furthest south corner of Colombia
+✔️ The furthest south corner of Colombia

-Leticia is the town that you’d fly into and stay in, and thankfully it is known as a very safe place to visit.
+Leticia is the town that you’d fly into and stay in, and thankfully, it is known as a very safe place to visit.

-Is It Safe To Travel To Medellin?
+Is It Safe To Travel To Medellín?

-Medellin, also known as the city of eternal spring, is one of the larger cities in Colombia and the capital of the region of Antioquia.
+Medellín, also known as the city of eternal spring, is one of the larger cities in Colombia and the capital of the region of Antioquia.

-Despite its current size and its violent past, Medellin is one of the safest places to travel to in Colombia.
+Despite its current size and its violent past, Medellín is one of the safest places to travel to in Colombia.

 If you’ve heard anything about Pablo Escobar or Colombian drug cartels, then you know that Medellin was the epicenter during this time in history.

-The good news is that they have moved far past this period of chaos, and Medellin is a beautiful city to visit with wonderful people.
+The good news is that they have moved far past this period of chaos, and Medellín is a beautiful city to visit with wonderful people.

 But while in Medellin, you should be careful mentioning anything related to Pablo Escobar or the drug trade because it is still a very fresh and terrible memory for so many in the city.